-Bonneville Shoreline Trail is a 9 mile moderately trafficked out and back trail located near Salt Lake City, UT that offers scenic views and is rated as moderate.
+Bonneville Shoreline Trail is a 9 mile moderately trafficked out and back trail located near Salt Lake City, Utah that offers scenic views and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Bonneville Shoreline Trail Coalition http://www.bonnevilleshorelinetrail.org/

 It was muddy with some snow.
 Beautiful scenery